-Art therapy is a form of individual, family and group psychotherapy, where clients engage in visual artmaking processes with a highly trained art therapist, within a therapeutic relationship.
+Art Psychotherapy is a form of individual, family and group psychotherapy, where clients engage in visual art making processes with a highly trained art therapist, within a therapeutic relationship.

 Arts therapy or arts psychotherapy uses creative modalities, including visual art-making, drama, and dance/movement within a therapeutic relationship to improve and inform physical, mental and emotional well-being.
-Most arts therapists in ANZATA utilise the visual arts and often use the title art therapist or art psychotherapist.
-This profession has been recognised and regulated around the world by organisations such as the British Association of Art Therapists and the Health Professions Council and in USA by the American Art Therapy Association.
-Arts therapists working with dance/movement or drama in their work are also recognised and regulated in other parts of the world by separate professional bodies, and may use titles such as dance/movement therapist, or dramatherapist.
+Most Art Psychotherapists utilise the visual arts and often use the title Art Therapist or Art psychotherapist.
+This profession has been recognised and regulated around the world by organisations, such as the British Association of Art Therapists and the Health Professions Council and in the USA by the American Art Therapy Association.
+Art Therapists working with dance/movement ,or drama in their work are also recognised and regulated in other parts of the world by separate professional bodies, and may use titles such as dance/movement therapist, or Drama Therapist.

-Increasingly other countries are recognising the need for regulating principles for the many creative therapies within one professional overseeing body such as ANZATA.
-All arts therapies are traditionally based on psychoanalytic or psychodynamic principles, and most arts therapists utilise varied evidence based theoretical frameworks in their work.
+All arts therapies are traditionally based on psychoanalytic, or psychodynamic principles, and most Art Therapists utilise varied evidence based theoretical frameworks in their work.
 These traditions include depth analytic, humanistic, behavioural, systemic, and integrative approaches.

-Arts psychotherapy can be employed both as a therapeutic and diagnostic tool.
-Arts therapy can be practiced with individuals as well as groups.
-It differs from traditional art-making or performance in that the emphasis is on the process of creating and meaning-making, rather than on the end product.
-The therapist and client/s develop a dynamic interpersonal relationship, with clear boundaries and goals.
+Art Psychotherapy can be employed, both as a therapeutic and diagnostic tool.
+Art Therapy can be practiced with individuals, as well as groups.
+It differs from traditional art-making or performance, in that the emphasis is on the process of creating and meaning-making, rather than, on the end product.
+The Therapist and Clients develop a dynamic interpersonal relationship, with clear boundaries and goals.

 HOW DOES ART THERAPY + ARTS PSYCHOTHERAPY WORK?

-Arts therapy provides a unique opportunity for the use of non-verbal communication, allowing clients to express feelings safely so that they can cope better with stress, improve their judgment and have healthy relationships.
-The artwork or creative response in each session is a confidential record showing patterns of feelings, thoughts and behaviours.
-The arts therapist and client work together to understand the creative product of each session, and this is seen, as a way for the Client to find meaning through reflection and their journey of discovery at each session.
+Art Psychotherapy provides a unique opportunity for the use of non-verbal communication, allowing clients to express feelings safely so that they can cope better with stress, improve their judgment and have healthy relationships.
+The artwork, or creative response in each session is a confidential record showing patterns of feelings, thoughts and behaviours.
+The Art Psychotherapist and Client work together to understand the creative output of each session, and this is seen, as a way for the Client to find meaning through reflection and their journey of discovery at each session.

-The arts therapist provides a safe, non-threatening space and invites the individual (or group) to explore their issues by using whatever variety of media he or she feels is appropriate and comfortable during the session.
-Arts therapists have specialised training that reflects their interdisciplinary practice and prepares them to provide a supportive and healing space to enquire into their current situation.
+The Art Psychotherapist provides a safe, non-threatening space and invites the individual (or group) to explore their issues by using whatever variety of media, he or she feels is appropriate and comfortable during the session.
+Art Psychotherapists have specialised training that reflects their interdisciplinary practice and prepares them to provide a supportive and healing space to enquire into their current situation.